A person with angina usually has discomfort or pressure beneath the breastbone (sternum).

 Treatment may include nitrates, beta-blockers, calcium channel blockers, and percutaneous coronary intervention or coronary artery bypass graft surgery.

-In the United States, about 10 million people have angina, a symptom of significant coronary artery disease, and it is newly diagnosed in about 500,000 people each year.
+In the United States, about 10 million people have angina, a symptom of significant coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more , and it is newly diagnosed in about 500,000 people each year.
 Angina tends to develop in women at a later age than in men.

 When angina is due to atherosclerosis, it usually first occurs during physical exertion or emotional distress, which make the heart work harder and increase its need for oxygen.
 If the artery is narrowed enough (usually by more than 70%), angina can occur even at rest, when the demands on the heart are at their minimum.

-Severe anemia increases the likelihood of angina.
+Severe anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more increases the likelihood of angina.
 In anemia, the number of red blood cells (which contain hemoglobin—the molecule that carries oxygen) or the amount of hemoglobin in the cells is below normal.
 As a result, the oxygen supply to the heart muscle is reduced.

-Syndrome X is a form of angina caused neither by spasm nor by any apparent blockage in the large coronary arteries.
+Microvascular angina (previously called syndrome X) is a form of angina caused neither by spasm nor by any apparent blockage in the large coronary arteries.
 Temporary narrowing of much smaller coronary arteries may be responsible, at least in some people.
 The reasons for the temporary narrowing are unknown but may involve a chemical imbalance in the heart or abnormalities in the functioning of small arteries (arterioles).
-This syndrome is sometimes called cardiac syndrome X to distinguish it from another disorder also called syndrome X (metabolic syndrome or the syndrome of insulin resistance).

 Other unusual causes of angina include the following: